 Mebane’s namesake is Brigadier General Alexander Mebane, a Revolutionary War officer and later, a United States Congressman.
 In the late 1700’s, Mebane joined the first board of trustees of the University of North Carolina.
 He also served on the committee that chose New Hope Chapel Hill as the site for the new school and, in 1793, helped lay cornerstone of the first building erected on campus.
 Today, the city of Mebane is at the center of one of the fastest growing areas in North Carolina, offering all of the conveniences of city life with all of the escape opportunities that city dwellers often seek; the mountains are just three hours to the west and the coast, just three hours to the east.

 Situated at the intersection of two major transportation corridors – Interstate 85 and Interstate 40– Orange County’s location affords a variety of business land opportunities within three Economic Development Districts targeted for non-residential growth by the county.
 These Districts were created to offer streamlined development procedures in the prime location along the transportation corridor.
-Over 12 million residents are located within 150 miles of Orange County.
+Over 12 million individuals are located within 150 miles of Orange County.

 |Distance to Major Cities|

 |Cleveland, OH||436 Miles|

 |Philadelphia, PA||484 Miles|